 The summer solstice once marked the beginning of calendars, the season of harvest, the ancient middle of summer: a time to celebrate fertility and the life-giving strength of the sun in a pre-industrial environment.
 In today’s less rural world, for many people that ancient connection with the cycle of nature has been lost.
 Yet our fascination with the solstice remains curiously undimmed, as though deeply embedded in our ancestral memory.”

-For me personally, there is something so hopeful about the Solstice.
-It’s partly linked to the fact that this ancient tradition of honouring the Sun does connect us to the distant past and the comforting repetition of the Sun’s movement can be relied on year in, year out.
+There is something so hopeful about the Solstice.
+The ancient tradition of honouring the Sun connects us to the distant past and the comforting repetition of the Sun’s movement is a dependable anchor in our lives day in, day out.

-Also, it represents the symbolism of the promise of a new day.
+It represents the symbolism of the promise of a new day, a new dawn.
 The quality of the moment when the sun rises and the light returns, brings with it hope and a feeling of peace that the dark hours are behind you.
-I keep promising myself that I’ll go and watch the sunrise in Stonehenge one year.